 The Five Freedoms of Animal Welfare

-Animal welfare is a topic that is not often talked about at farmer level, and it is often ignored instead of being tackled proactively.
-The consumer is demanding that the food that he eats is produced by producers that have taken animal welfare and the environment seriously.
+Animal welfare is a topic that is not often talked about at farmer level.
+It is often ignored instead of being tackled proactively.
+Furthermore, the consumer is demanding that farmers take animal welfare and the environment seriously when producing food.
 The problem is that this issue is not addressed properly.
 Good nutrient dense food is the next step.
-It has a positive effect on the human health, and in reality, consumers are already demanding certain Brix values of their fruit and vegetables.
+It has a positive effect on the human health.
+In reality, consumers are already demanding certain Brix values of their fruit and vegetables.

-Is it only a matter of time before we’ll have to change our farming practices in order to take the whole value chain into consideration – Farming practices that improve soil biology and the effects that it has on the environment as well as the quality of the feed and food that we produce.
-We should have an audited animal production system in place that specifically looks at animal welfare and the five freedom principles of animal welfare.
-We should monitor what effect produced food has on human health – whether it improves human health and resilience or whether humans are more disease prone because there are certain chemical residues in the food that contain known carcinogens and endocrine disruptors.
+We have to change farming practices and take the whole value chain into consideration.
+Farming practices should improve soil biology and the effects on the environment.
+It should improve the quality of the feed and food we produce.
+We need audited animal production systems that specifically look at the five freedom principles of animal welfare.
+We should monitor the effect of produced food on human health.
+Does it improve human health and resilience?
+Are humans more disease prone?
+Certain chemical residues in food contain known carcinogens and endocrine disruptors.

-It is of crucial importance that we change proactively instead of being blinded and so entrenched in our ways that we cannot comprehend what effects we have on the environment, the health of our production animals and eventually the health of humans.
+It is crucially important that we change proactively instead of being blinded.
+We are so entrenched in our ways that we cannot comprehend the effects on the environment.
+We impact the health of our production animals and eventually the health of humans.

-What are the five freedoms of animal production?
+What are the five freedoms of animal welfare?

-It is however more than that.
-The feed we provide should always be free from toxins.
+However, it is about more than that.
+We should always provide toxin free feed.
 Toxins are probably one of the main causes of disease and often go unnoticed.
-It starts with the purchase of the maize.
-If the maize is so much cheaper than commercial maize prices, don’t think you are buying a bargain.
-It will come back to haunt you, in either disease or production losses, lower conception rates, or reduced daily weight gains.
+It starts with the maize purchase.
+Don’t think you are buying a bargain if the maize is so much cheaper than commercial maize prices.
+It will come back to haunt you.
+The result: Disease or production losses, lower conception rates, or reduced daily weight gains.

-Antibiotic growth promoters (AGP) – for how long will we be able to feed AGP?
+For how long will we be able to feed Antibiotic growth promoters (AGP)?
 They have been banned in Europe and in some African countries already.
-Should we not breed animals that are robust enough to withstand the pathogenic challenge that they are exposed to on farms?
+Should we not breed animals robust enough to withstand the pathogenic challenges they are exposed to on farms?
 Has COVID19 shown us how fickle our food production and food distribution processes really are?
 What will happen if one of the large chicken or bacon suppliers close because of a virus?
 We have had our first scare last year already with Listeria.

 The problem with any pandemic or disease outbreak is misinformation.
-Wrong information can so easily be distributed nowadays with social media.
-It is of importance what is not said rather than what is said.
+Social media can so easily enable the distribution of misinformation.
+Important: What is not said rather than what is said.

 The other side effect of AGP is the pathogen resistance to antibiotics.
-We must produce animals that can produce regardless of the pathogenic load on the farm, whether it is bacteria, internal or external parasites.
+We must produce animals that can produce regardless of the pathogenic load on the farm.
+This includes bacteria, internal or external parasites.
 Farmers should use management systems which limit exposure.

 We must give our animals clean, fresh drinking water.
-There is so much at stake in any animal production system, that we cannot afford to mess it up with contaminated water that might cause diseases within the herd.
-Too often there is only one water source, and if this is contaminated, you risk infecting your whole herd.
+There is so much at stake in any animal production system.
+We cannot afford to mess it up with contaminated water that might cause diseases within the herd.
+Only one water source, if contaminated, risks infecting your whole herd.

 2. Freedom from physical and thermal discomfort

 This once again is an obvious statement.
-Why would any producer want to cause his animals to be in a state of discomfort?
+Why would any producer want to cause a state of discomfort for his animals?
 It affects the farmer’s production and income.
-What is not obvious to the consumer is that the animals are not as sensitive to temperature as humans are.
-Free range or pasture raised animals are normally more robust, or it could be that the environment is just more animal friendly for the pasture raised animal than factory farmed animals.
+What is not obvious to the consumer is that animals are not as sensitive to temperature as humans are.
+Free range or pasture raised animals are normally more robust.
+Or could it be that the environment is just more animal friendly for the pasture raised animal than factory farmed animals?
 That would beg the question, why spend so much money in trying to control the environment?
 Pasture raised animals don’t need to be pampered to such an extent as industrial farmed animals.
 Is the cost of industrialisation worth it?

 Farm with Nature not against her.

-It is important to retain trees and natural shade for your animals, for them to move out of direct sunlight.
-They must have access to direct sunlight too, if they choose to stand or forage in the sun.
+It is important to retain trees and natural shade for your animals.
+They can then move out of direct sunlight.
+They must have access to direct sunlight too to stand or forage in the sun.

 3. Freedom from pain, injury, and disease

 It is very seldom that a producer deliberately causes pain or injury to his animals.
-What this refers to though is the handling facilities must be of such a nature that they don’t cause pain or injury.
-A mercy killing has to be performed when an animal is injured or has chronic pain and cannot be helped anymore .
-The welfare of the animal must be considered over the money that might be lost by the mercy killing.
+What this refers to though is the handling facilities should not cause pain or injury.
+A mercy killing is necessary if the animal has chronic pain or cannot be helped anymore.
+Consider the welfare of the animal in mercy killing over the potential loss of money.

-Freedom from disease – this is where the veterinary consultant must be used on the farm.
-You cannot think of animal welfare without having a resident vet who inspects your animals at least twice a year.
-The farmer and the vet should also have a discussion on disease prevention.
+The veterinary consultant plays a crucial role on the farm in freedom from disease.
+You cannot think of animal welfare without a resident vet who inspects your animals at least twice a year.
+The farmer and the vet should discuss disease prevention.
 Prevention is better than cure.
-This should be an all-encompassing discussion including quality feed, water, animal handling, breeding, disease tolerant animals for your specific area, vaccination programs, and what treatments should be followed if there is a disease outbreak.
+This should be an all-encompassing discussion including quality feed, water, animal handling, breeding, disease tolerant animals for your specific area.
+Discuss vaccination programs, and what treatments should be followed if there is a disease outbreak.
 Antibiotic growth promotors should not be part of the disease preventative discussion.
 We are fooling ourselves if we believe it doesn’t cause pathogen resistance to various antibiotics.

-Antibiotics are however part of every farmer’s tool box and must be used according to the vet’s prescription, to blanket treat a herd for a disease that might affect production, with antibiotics is not an option.
+Antibiotics are, however, part of every farmer’s tool box.
+Use according to the vet’s prescription.
+To blanket treat a herd for a disease that might affect production with antibiotics is not an option.
 Using vaccines or boosting the immune system of the animal is a more sustainable option.

 4. Freedom from fear and distress

-This is easier said than done.
-Farming in Africa is not for sissies or the faint hearted – if we take all the predators in consideration.
+Easier said than done.
+Farming in Africa is not for the faint hearted if we take all the predators in consideration.
 Controlling predators will always be a contentious issue between conservationists and farmers.
-Relocating programs for predators, from leopards, cheetah, to wild dogs and hyena should be more coordinated across Africa.
-Some countries would welcome the reintroduction of predators and others feel they have too many.
+Relocating programs for predators should be more coordinated across Africa.
+From leopards, cheetah, to wild dogs and hyena.
+Some countries welcome the reintroduction of predators while others feel they have too many.
 Because of various restrictions, rules and lack of funding, these relocations aren’t happening.
-If the farmer then shoots a predator, he is made out to be the villain, but the problem is that he has no system to support him in predator control.
+A farmer is often made out to be the villain when he shoots a predator.
+The problem is that he has no system to support him in predator control.

 As far as freedom form distress is concerned, I just want to highlight air quality.
-This is often ignored, especially in baby animal enclosures, where the baby animals must be kept warm – usually at a temperature higher than ambient temperature.
-The air circulation is critical in these rooms or facilities, in order to have enough oxygen in the room.
-This circulated air must be clean.
+This is often ignored, especially in baby animal enclosures.
+Baby animals must be kept warm – usually at a temperature higher than ambient temperature.
+The air circulation is critical in these rooms or facilities to ensure enough oxygen in the room.
+Circulated air must be clean.

 5. Freedom to express normal patterns of behavior

 This is an interesting principle as most of our production animals have been domesticated.
-Their genetic selection is such that they can produce or grow in a certain time frame in order to be harvested for meat under various conditions.
-In the chicken industry for example, the chickens have been genetically selected to grow at a certain rate, but they must be kept in a specific environment to maintain that growth.
-Take them out of that environment and the chicken would not produce and probably die.
-With all genetic selection, if you only select for growth and production, the immune system will be negatively impacted.
+Their genetic selection is such that they can produce or grow in a certain time frame.
+This enables harvesting for meat under various conditions.
+In the chicken industry for example, the chickens are genetically selected to grow at a certain rate.
+They must be kept in a specific environment to maintain that growth.
+Taken out of that environment the chicken will not produce and probably die.
+With all genetic selection, the immune systems is negatively impacted if you only select for growth and production.

-Pasture raised production animals must clearly have a different behavior pattern than factory farmed animals, be that poultry or pigs.
-Dairy is the same.
-You cannot expect an animal that is bred for a TMR system to have the same behavior pattern as a pasture raised dairy cow.
+Pasture raised production animals have a different behavior pattern than factory farmed animals.
+Poultry, pigs and diary are the same.
+An animal bred for a TMR system will not have the same behavior pattern as a pasture raised dairy cow.

-The interesting questions about the five freedoms are:
+The interesting questions about the five freedoms of animal welfare are: